Geeks in Phoenix

 When you are shopping for a new computer, a lot of times, the description you get from the seller lacks some specific details.
 Sure they will tell you how much storage the machine has, but do they tell you what kind of drive the storage is?

-For low priced computers, sellers will usually just say something like 'XXXGB's of storage can hold a gazillion photos'.
-It is only when you get into the mid to upper price range do sellers start to tell you what kind of storage a computer has (HDD, SSD, etc.).
+For low-priced computers, sellers will usually just say something like, 'XXXGB's of storage can hold a gazillion photos'.
+It is only when you get into the mid to upper price range that sellers start to tell you what kind of storage a computer has (HDD, SSD, etc.).
 So the first thing I want to do is explain the different types of drives.

 HDD (Hard Disk Drive)

-HDD's offer larger capacity at a lower cost, but have a slower read/write speed.
-HDD's are perfect for the average computer user that just wants to surf the web, check e-mail, and store some photos from their phone.
+HDDs offer larger capacity at a lower cost but have a slower read/write speed.
+HDDs are perfect for the average computer user who just wants to surf the web, check e-mail, and store photos from their phone.
 They come in two (2) different forms, 2.5" and 3.5", and connect to the computer using a SATA (Serial AT Attachment) interface, which determines the input/output speed.
-The upside to HDD's is that when they start to fail, you usually get some type of warning and have time to transfer/recover data from them.
+The upside to HDDs is that when they start to fail, you usually get some type of warning and have time to transfer/recover data from them.

 SSHD (Solid State Hybrid Drive)

-SSHD's offer the capacity of HDD's with faster read / write speed.
+SSHDs offer the capacity of HDDs with faster read / write speed.
 As the name implies, these drives are hybrid, which means they are a combination of spinning disk(s) and flash memory.
 The memory acts as a cache for the data stored on the disk(s).
 As you use these drives, they learn where the most frequently used data is stored and can access it more quickly than a standard HDD.
-SSHD's also come in two (2) different forms, 2.5" and 3.5", and connect to the computer using a SATA interface.
-The down-side of SSHD's is that when they fail, it is usually the memory portion of the drive that dies.
-This makes transferring/recovering the data stored on it a little harder, but not impossible.
+SSHDs also come in two (2) different forms, 2.5" and 3.5", and connect to the computer using a SATA interface.
+The downside of SSHDs is that when they fail, it is usually the memory portion of the drive that dies.
+This makes transferring/recovering the data stored on it a little more complicated but possible.

 SSD (Solid State Drive)

-SSD's offer extremely fast read/write speeds but can be on the expensive side for larger capacities.
-SSD's are a collection of flash memory chips and make no noise when running.
+SSDs offer extremely fast read/write speeds but can be on the expensive side for larger capacities.
+SSDs are a collection of flash memory chips and make no noise when running.
 They are also more resistant to shock and are a better choice for laptop computers.
-SSD's also come in multiple different forms and interfaces.
-When it comes to SSD's, the most important thing to look for is the interface it uses.
+SSDs also come in multiple different forms and interfaces.
+Regarding SSDs, the most important thing to look for is the interface it uses.
 It is the interface that determines the read/write speed.
 SATA interfaces can have a transfer rate of 6GB per second.
 M.2 interfaces can have a transfer rate of 32GB per second.
-The down-side of SSD's is when they fail; it is tough to recover the data stored on them.
+The downside of SSDs is when they fail, it is tough to recover the data stored on them.
 So if the computer you are looking at buying has an SSD, perform a regular backup of it.

-A good rule of thumb for when trying to determine what type of drive a computer might have is to remember that if the size is under 500GB, it probably is an SSD.
-Drive manufacturers no longer make HDD's or SSHD's smaller than 500GB.
+A good rule of thumb when determining what type of drive a computer might have is to remember that if the size is under 500GB, it is probably an SSD.
+Drive manufacturers no longer make HDDs or SSHDs smaller than 500GB.
 Now that we have covered the types of drives let us take a quick look at how they can be used and configured.

-Single drive computers - All-in-one computers and low priced desktop and laptops usually have only one drive.
-Also.
-Ultra-thin laptops will often have either one thin profile HDD, SSHD (7MM SATA), or SSD (7MM SATA or M.2) drive.
+Single-drive computers - All-in-one computers and low-priced desktops and laptops usually have only one drive.
+Also, ultra-thin laptops often have either one thin profile HDD, SSHD (7MM SATA) or SSD (7MM SATA or M.2) drive.

-Multiple drive computers - Mid to high priced desktop and laptops computers can come with numerous drives.
+Multiple drive computers - Mid to high-priced desktop and laptop computers can come with numerous drives.
 You usually see gaming computers with multiple drives that have a smaller, 500GB to 1TB SSD (usually an M.2) for the operating system/programs and a larger HDD, 2TB or larger, for data storage.

-I have seen some gaming computers that have had two (2) SSD's set up in a RAID (Redundant Array of Inexpensive Disks) 0/1 configuration.
-But these are kind of rare, but they are on the market.
+I have seen some gaming computers with two (2) SSDs set up in a RAID (Redundant Array of Inexpensive Disks) 0/1 configuration.
+These are rare, but they are on the market.
 So keep your eye out for them.

 While we are on the subject of multiple drive configurations, we need to talk about Intel Optane.
 You may see Intel Optane listed as part of the storage specification on a new computer.

 Intel Optane will not improve the performance of drives that use an M.2 interface.
-I had a customer that had me set up an Intel Optane device paired with an M.2 SSD.
-Believe it or not, but the read and write performance went down.
+I had a customer who had me set up an Intel Optane device paired with an M.2 SSD.
+Believe it or not, the read-and-write performance went down.
 Definitely not a good choice.

 Processor: What brand and type should I get?

-There are two main CPU (Central Processing Unit) manufacturers out there, AMD and Intel, and both have their pros and cons.
-Intel CPU's usually are a little bit more expensive, and AMD CPU's are infamous for being able to be over-clocked.
+There are two main CPU (Central Processing Unit) manufacturers, AMD and Intel, and both have pros and cons.
+Intel CPUs usually are a little bit more expensive, and AMD CPUs are infamous for being able to be over-clocked.

 All modern CPUs have multiple processing units called cores.
 The more cores a CPU has, the more data it can process at one time.
-Then you have the frequency (speed) that the CPU processes the data.
+Then, you have the frequency (speed) at which the CPU processes the data.

 But since most CPU's run at a frequency between 3 GHz and 5 GHz, the amount of time you gain using a 5 GHz CPU over a 3 GHz CPU is kind of irrelevant.
 So it comes down to how many cores do you need.

-Using Intel CPU's as an example, the basic Intel i3 processor has two cores and works well for running one program at a time, like e-mail, writing documents and surfing the Internet.
-But it does not work very well when you try multi-tasking with Adobe Photoshop and Autodesk Revit.
+Using Intel CPUs as an example, the basic Intel I3 processor has two cores and works well for running one program at a time, like e-mail, writing documents, and surfing the Internet.
+However, it does not work very well when you try multi-tasking with Adobe Photoshop and Autodesk Revit.

-On the other end of the Intel CPU's, you have the Intel i9 processor line, which can have up to 10 cores.
-These processors can handle running multiple programs at one time and are the preferred CPU for doing 3D rendering.
+On the other end of the Intel CPUs, you have the Intel I9 processor line, which can have up to 10 cores.
+These processors can handle running multiple programs simultaneously and are the preferred CPU for 3D rendering.
 But remember, the more cores a processor has, the more money it costs.

 Memory: How much should I get?